deadbaed/blog/content/2019-03-01-openbsd-setup.md

 title = "openbsd first setup after install" date = 2019-03-01T00:00:00-00[UTC] uuid = "c272a4b3-5e64-4480-a408-a13245f37a0c"
+description = "Common operations to do on a fresh OpenBSD install"
 +++

 just installed openbsd on my chromebook, seems to be working fine!